 When making this decision consideration will be given to the condition of the tree when the tenant moved into the property.
-We will make sure the tree was in a manageable condition when the property is let to a new tenant.
+We will make sure the tree was in a manageable condition, meaning tree is in good health, not causing damage to property and is low risk to the public, when the property is let to a new tenant.